 When the scarring happens during a full-term birth, then the woman will not observe any change such as lighter periods, until she has weaned her baby and her regular cycle has returned.

 How is Asherman Syndrome diagnosed?

 Hysteroscopy The only procedure that currently allows for a full assessment and accurate diagnosis of Asherman Syndrome is a hysteroscopy.
 This is a procedure that involves a small telescope being passed into both the uterus and cervix.
 This telescope makes it possible for the gynaecologist to be able to view all of the surfaces within the cervix and uterus, to identify if scar tissue is present.

 Understanding your medical history Your physician will also ask about your medical history.
-The majority of women that present with Asherman Syndrome have a medical history of abnormal bleeding, either after giving birth, or having had a miscarriage and have undergone a D & C (curette) or a similar procedure to remove retained material from the uterus.
+The majority of women that present with Asherman Syndrome has a medical history of abnormal bleeding, either after giving birth or having had a miscarriage and have undergone a D & C (curette) or a similar procedure to remove retained material from the uterus.

-Sonography Sonography or ultrasound is not a fail safe method of diagnosis, as the scarring is frequently not visible.
+Sonography or ultrasound is not a fail-safe method of diagnosis, as the scarring is frequently not visible.
 When scarring presents in the cervix it is even more difficult to diagnose using ultrasound.
 Therefore it is important to mention that normal ultrasound is not a guaranteed method to entirely rule out the presence of Asherman Syndrome.